benhoff/vexbot/README.md

 `pip3 install vexbot`

 ## Configuring
 Base your configuration on the [default settings](https://github.com/benhoff/vexbot/blob/master/vexbot/default_settings.yml).
-I haven't user proofed the configuration handeling so if you're getting errors, that's a good place to start.
+The configuration handeling hasn't been user proofed the configuration handeling so if you're getting errors, that's a good place to start.

 ### Configuring Addresses
  Vexbot uses messaging and subprocesses for different services.
 This has some advantages/disadvantages of this approach, but the reason it's staying is it allows the developer some decreased congnitive load while developing this project.